lucaspinacosta/WeatherApp/README.md

 _This application was developed to provide an easy and visually appealing way to access weather information.
 It demonstrates how to integrate APIs with a Python GUI application and how to structure code for readability and maintainability._

-If you have any questions or need assistance, feel free to contact the project maintainer."
+If you have any questions or need assistance, feel free to contact the project maintainer.